RodrigoRVSN/dev_web-back/README.md

 - Connect the tables of the schema in the database.

-## 📫 Contribuiting with miakhats
+## 📫 Contribuiting with dev_web-back

-To contribue with miakhats, follow the steps:
+To contribue with dev_web-back, follow the steps:

 1. Fork this repository.
 2. Create a branch: `git checkout -b <name_branch>`.